heidihuang-wav/quartz/content/Journal/2024/Slow.md

   - Journal-2024
   - In-Progress
 ---
+> [!info] idk still toying around with this idea, might delete this note

 The opposite of Patrick Collison's [Fast](https://patrickcollison.com/fast).

 Significant projects and discoveries that took 20 years or more to complete.
 Why did they take so long?
 If things were done differently, could we have sped up the process?